Darvish heads to Texas for opinion on sore triceps muscle

+CHICAGO — Yu Darvish has a new diagnosis on his injury: It’s a right elbow impingement and inflammation.

-CHICAGO — Yu Darvish went to Texas to get another opinion on the sore triceps muscle that flared up again in a bullpen session on Thursday.
+Darvish went to Texas to get another opinion on the sore triceps muscle that flared up again in a bullpen session on Thursday.
+Following the Cubs’ 10-6 win over Minnesota on Friday, team spokesman Peter Chase confirmed the right-hander had consulted with Dr. Keith Meister, an orthopedic surgeon who is one of the Texas Rangers’ team physicians.

-The setback ended plans for the right-hander’s return to the Chicago Cubs rotation this weekend.
+During the visit, Darvish got a cortisone shot in the area.
+Chase said the injection would take three to five days “to settle in.”

-Darvish was scheduled to consult with Dr. Keith Meister, an orthopedic surgeon who is one of the Texas Rangers team physicians, the Cubs said.
-The 31-year-old Darvish broke into the majors with the Rangers and pitched for them from 2012 until he was traded to the Dodgers in July 2017.
+The 31-year-old Darvish broke into the majors with the Rangers and pitched for them from 2012 until he was traded to the Dodgers last July.

+The setback ended plans for the right-hander’s return to the Cubs’ rotation this weekend.

-“We’d love to have him out there pitching but it’s not going to happen,” Maddon said before the Cubs hosted the Minnesota Twins.
+“We’d love to have him out there pitching but it’s not going to happen,” Maddon said.
 “I don’t know exactly when it’s going to happen.”

 Darvish said his strength and endurance was good after he played catch on Wednesday while the Cubs were in Los Angeles.
 He threw a five-inning, 57-pitch rehab start with Class A South Bend on Monday.